MULE-Ox/S25-Kit/README.md

 - If you are using a **Roland** speaker along the right (north) wall, some of them have been raised a bit to ensure that the cables on the back are not smashed against the plastic wire conduit.
 - If you are using a **Mackie** speaker along the left (south) wall, the audio cables should be unplugged from the speaker inputs and loosely hung on the X-stand _at the end of every class_.
 This is to ensure a clear path to the back of the room.
 - If you are using one of the two stations at the back of the room near the recording desk, there isn't quite enough room to leave the speakers out all the time.
 You will need to move your speakers a few feet away from your stand and plug in their power cables at the start of every class.
-There is a power strip stored in the bottom of the mixer rack for this purpose.
+A power strip is stored at the bottom of the mixer rack for this purpose.
 Please make sure to return both the power strip and speakers to their stored locations _at the end of every class_.

 <img src="images/cpa152.jpeg" alt="CPA152" width="500">